Hardwick's world-famous collections

 As well as fine tapestries Hardwick also has some of the finest early embroidery in the country, not least in the large scale set of embroideries known as ‘the noble women’.
 This is a set of four (originally five) hangings that all take their subject matter from worthy heroines and their virtues.
 These pieces were made by professional embroiderers while Bess lived at Chatsworth and are made out of a patchwork of pieces of velvet, cloth of gold and figured silk, part cut out of medieval church vestments.
-The National Trust is undergoing a long-term conservation project to conserve these pieces and the first one back from conservation, Penelope with her associated virtues of Perseverance and Patience, is on display on the Ground Floor of the house.
-The second embroidery to return from conservation, Lucretia, joined Penelope in 2016.
+We're undertaking a long-term conservation project to conserve these pieces; the first two back from conservation, Penelope with her associated virtues of Perseverance and Patience, and Lucretia are on display on the Ground Floor of the house.

 While Hardwick is known for its textile collection there are other parts of the collection which have national significance.
 Chief amongst these is the Sea Dog Table, a walnut table, supported by chimeras or sea dogs resting on tortoises, and partly gilded.
 The table was based on engraved designs of about 1560 by the French architect Du Cerceau.
 Another favourite is the inlaid chest initaled G T, constructed by German craftsmen in London.
 It is assumed that this chest was created for Gilbert Talbot, Bess's son in law.

 Hardwick contains many portraits, many of family members but the most notable amongst them is a famous portrait of Queen Elizabeth, probably from the workshop of Nicholas Hilliard that features an amazing dress covered with fantastical sea creatures.

 Other lesser known highlights include the Ming dynasty ceramics, seventeenth and eighteenth century tester beds and intricate intarsia panels.